fysiks1/goldsrc-mapping-notes/overviews.md

 - Clean up:
   - Set `Display Mode` back to `Widescreen`
   - Set `Resolution` back to desired resolution
+  - Uncheck `Run in a window`
+  - Apply changes
   - Exit the game
   - Remove `-dev` from the launch options